lukecold/gotube/README.md

 * We are looking forward to pull requests from everybody through [gotube/pulls](https://github.com/KeluDiao/gotube/pulls).

 ## License
 © Contributors, 2015.
-Licensed under an Apache-2.0 license.
+Licensed under Anti-996 license, in support to the [anti 996 movement](https://github.com/996icu/996.ICU).
 This project was initially developed by [Kelu Diao](mailto:diaokelu@gmail.com)